superlinked/VectorHub/docs/articles/improve-raptor-with-rag.md

 Now we have our embedded chunks, it’s time to step on for the next set of tasks.
 When diving into RAPTOR, one of the biggest hurdles we encounter is the high dimensionality of vector embeddings.
 Traditional clustering methods like Gaussian Mixture Models (GMM) often struggle with this complexity, making it tough to effectively cluster high-dimensional data chunks.
 To tackle this challenge, we turn to **Uniform Manifold Approximation and Projection (UMAP)**.
 UMAP excels at simplifying data while preserving the essential structures that matter most.

 A key factor in UMAP's effectiveness is the **`n_neighbors`** parameter.
-This setting dictates how much of the data's neighbourhood UMAP considers during dimensionality reduction.
+This setting dictates how much of the data's neighborhood UMAP considers during dimensionality reduction.
 In simpler terms, it helps you choose between zooming in on details or taking a broader view:

 - **Higher `n_neighbors`:** A higher value encourages UMAP to "look at many neighbors," which helps maintain the **global structure** of the data.
 This results in larger, more general clusters.
 - **Lower `n_neighbors`:** Conversely, lowering `n_neighbors` prompts UMAP to "focus on close relationships," enabling it to preserve the **local structure** and form smaller, more detailed clusters.